Sponsored content

 Live-in care involves having someone live with you at home to provide around-the-clock care and support.

-When live-in care is long-term, carers typically require breaks every two or three weeks to prevent burnout, and to make sure the best quality of care is delivered.
-For efficiency, at Curam, two live-in carers often work in rotation with each other.
+With long-term live-in care, carers typically require breaks every two or three weeks to prevent burnout, and make sure they’re delivering the best quality of care.

-This means that clients are able to receive care from the same carers, which isn’t always possible with care agencies.
-This sense of familiarity can make all the difference, particularly in cases of dementia or other progressive disease.
+Some care providers have two live-in carers who work in rotation with each other.
+This means that clients can receive care from the same carers, which isn’t always possible with care agencies.
+This sense of familiarity can make all the difference, particularly in cases of dementia or other progressive diseases.

 What is hourly care?

-For this reason, hourly care offers people the security of having on-hand care when it’s needed, but is also highly flexible and allows people to maintain their space and independence.
+As such, hourly care offers people the security of having on-hand care when it’s needed, but is also highly flexible and allows people to maintain their space and independence.
+It may be a suitable option for people who have care needs but don’t require permanent or round-the-clock support.

 Live-in care vs hourly care – what are the benefits?